naver/splade/README.md

 ## Updates

 * 24/09/2021: add the weights for v2 version of SPLADE (max pooling and margin-MSE distillation training) + add scripts to evaluate the model on the BEIR benchmark.
+* 16/11/2021: add code for training SPLADE using the Sentence Transformers framework + update LICENSE to properly include BEIR and Sentence Transformers.

 ## SPLADE